 ELKMONT RANGER STATION (TN): Drive to the Sugarlands Visitor Center in US-441 and turn west on to Little River Road.
 Drive pass Fighting Creek Gap and turn left on to the road for the Elkmont Ranger Station.
 Use this map.

 Surprisingly None!
 There are no entrance or backcountry camping fees for this National Park!
 Perhaps others should follow their lead.
 Not likely - the reason there are no entrance fees is because of deed restrictions imposed when the park was created in 1934.

-BACKCOUNTRY CAMPING PERMIT (OPTIONAL): If you want to camp in the backcountry a free backcountry camping permit is necessary.
+BACKCOUNTRY CAMPING PERMIT (OPTIONAL): If you want to camp in the backcountry a backcountry camping permit is necessary.

 When To Climb